Investors

 Fendi Santoso was appointed as the Company’s Director based on the decision of the 2019 Annual General Meeting of Shareholders.
 His appointment is stated in the Annual General Meeting of Shareholders Deed of Resolution No. 68, dated 12 June 2020, drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

-He has 19 years of experience in private equity and corporate space.
-Prior to the Company, he served as CFO at PT Matahari Putra Prima Tbk.
-He also spent 4 years at The Abraaj Group as Director overseeing investments in Southeast Asia and 5 years at Northstar Group – a leading private equity firm focusing in Southeast Asia countries, where he was involved in several transactions in various sectors, including several financial services and consumer-facing businesses.
+He has 23 years of experience in private equity and corporate space.
+Prior to this, he served as CFO at PT Matahari Putra Prima Tbk – a leading hypermarket/supermarket chain in Indonesia.
+He also spent 4 years at The Abraaj Group as Director overseeing investments in South East Asia and 5 years at Northstar Group where he was involved in several transactions in various sectors, including several financial services and consumer-facing businesses.
 Prior to this, he held various positions at Jardine Group – including Astra International, Jardine Motors Group, Jardine Matheson, and Federal International Finance.
+In addition to serving as the Director of the Company, since 2022, he also holds positions as the Director of PT Lenox Pasifik Investama Tbk, President Commissioner of PT Star Pacific Tbk, and President Commissioner of Matahari Putra Prima Tbk.

 Jerry Goei